Assignment 5- Final Project and Exhibition Plan

 What do you plan to do within the confines and parameters of the project?
 In other words, what is your brief for the work?

-Target- To complete the proposed project of work and to organise and put on an exhibition involving the proposed project of work using full sized printed vintage linen bedsheets with stitch.
+Target- To complete the proposed project of work and to organise and put on an exhibition involving the proposed project of work using full sized dyed and printed vintage linen bedsheets with stitch.

 What are you planning to learn or introduce in the new work and its exhibition?